About Us

 Sunday School Coordinator – Sherri Owings

-Women In Faith – Clyde Sanders, President
+United Women In Faith – Clyde Sanders, President

 United Methodist Men – Max Young, President